 How do we do this?

-Focus first on optimizing your website
+Focus first on optimising your website’s current content

 Any improvements to your own website for the purposes of greater search is called on-page optimization.
 This includes using the right keywords, connecting your site to Google, writing Meta descriptions, and improving your site’s speed and functionality.